Mitchell Page: Oakland A's

 Page batted just .146 with four home runs and thirteen RBIs in the first half of the strike shortened 1981 season.
 When play resumed in August, Page saw just three more at-bats for the rest of the season, spending most of his time with the triple A Tacoma Tigers.
-The A's won the first half of the season; Page was kept off the roster for 1981 American League Division Series against the Kansas City Royals and the 1981 American League Championship Series against the New York Yankees.
+The Athletics won the first half of the season; Page was kept off the roster for 1981 American League Division Series against the Kansas City Royals and the 1981 American League Championship Series against the New York Yankees.
 Page spent most of 1982 with Tacoma and 1983 on the disabled list.

 Pittsburgh Pirates

-Page was released by the A's during Spring training 1984.
+Page was released by the Athletics during Spring training 1984.
 He signed a minor league deal with the Pittsburgh Pirates shortly afterwards, and in twelve at bats, hit .333, with three walks as a pinch hitter in August.
+Page played in his final major league game on September 30, 1984 at the age of 32.
 After spending all of 1985 with Pittsburgh's Triple-A affiliate in Hawaii, he was released.

-In 673 games over 8 seasons, Page compiled a .266 batting average (560-for-2104) with 297 runs, 72 home runs and 259 RBI.
+In an eight-year major league career, Page played in 673 games, accumulating 560 hits in 2,104 at bats for a .266 career batting average along with 72 home runs, 259 runs batted in, a .346 on-base percentage and 104 stolen bases.
+He finished his career with a .963 fielding percentage.